Laverii/PokeBoops/markdown/milestone14.md

 Alok and Kandarp: Ajax and databases, they helped us get our data posted onto the website.
 Also helped Inkan with debugging and helping us get shape properties.
 Chen: Inkan went to his office hours to get help on databases (like Keeling), debugging, and localstorage.
 Professor Guo: Helped Inkan with sourcing the leaflet.Draw files correctly so we can make the toolbar Inkan's friend: A friend from outside the class.
-He helped me understand Leaflet popups, setStyle, and getting elementIds.
+He introduced/helped me understand Leaflet popups, setStyle/color, shapes, and getting elementIds.
 He also helped me understand more about localstorage too.